jupyterlab/jupyterlab/docs/source/user/file_formats.md

 wide variety of formats.
 This model applies whether the data is in a file or is provided by a kernel as rich cell output in a notebook or code console.

-For files, the data format is detected by the extension of the file.
+For files, the data format is detected by the extension of the file (or the whole filename if there is no extension).
 A single file extension may have multiple editors or viewers registered.
 For example a Markdown file (`.md`) can be edited in the file editor or rendered and displayed as HTML.
 You can open different editors and viewers for a file by right-clicking on the filename in the file browser and using the "Open With..." submenu:

 [screenshot]